sesam-community/power-bi/README.md

   "checkpoint_interval": 10000
 }
 ```
+Make sure that the query string is_full=true is included, otherwise all of the selected entities will not be posted into Power BI, but only the ones updated within Sesam.
+The filter in the transform-function guarantees deleted entities in Sesam are not included in the post to Power BI.

 ## Run program locally
 To run main.py locally with some test data you need the following environment variables defined:
  * PBI-CLIENT-ID